-Cassette cleaner (Figure 5) is designed for effective cleaning of almost all fiber optic connectors with an accessible ferrule including LC, MU, SC, FC, ST, MPO/MTP, MTRJ and so on.
+Cassette cleaner is designed for effective cleaning of almost all fiber optic connectors with an accessible ferrule including LC, MU, SC, FC, ST, MPO/MTP, MTRJ and so on.
 If you only need to clean the accessible connector with a wide range of connector styles, it is an ideal choice for you.
-Moreover, by replacing the tape, it is more cost-effective for long-term use.
-But always remember that don’t reverse cleaning direction to avoid bringing back the wiped contaminants while using cassette cleaner.
+Moreover, it is more cost-effective for long-term using in terms of replacing the tape.
+When using cassette cleaner, please always remember that don’t reverse cleaning direction so as to avoid back wiping contaminants.